What Is the Best Suitcase for Business Travel?

 In some cases, the best suitcase for a business traveller is a polished duffel bag.
 This gives the business traveller the freedom to move from meeting to meeting more naturally — and without the suitcase in tow.

 We laughed in recognition reading Nathan Thornburgh’s description of roller suitcases in Europe on the Roads & Kingdoms’ podcast The Trip.

 “The sound of rolling luggage on cobblestone, a nightmarish ostinato soundtrack of thunka thunka thunka that is practically the national anthem of half of Western Europe.

 “It’s been a little over 40 years since a Northwest Airlines pilot named Bob Plath, in a moment of inspiration, jammed wheels on a standing suitcase like peanut butter and chocolate and created the first Rollaboard.
 In the beginning he just sold them to flight crews, but then passengers to see those crews, as the New York Times put it, gliding through the terminal.
 And a huge market was born.”

 There are times when being as inconspicuous as possible pays off.

-While we’re not in the business of building the best suitcase for business travel, TripActions is here to take care of everything that happens after business travelers close their suitcase and set off on a business trip.
-By combining machine learning-driven personalization with unrivaled choice and 24x7 365 global travel agents, TripActions empowers organizations to seize travel as a strategic lever for culture and growth — and gets business travelers where they need to go faster.
+While we’re not in the business of building the best suitcase for business travel, TripActions is here to take care of everything that happens after business travellers close their suitcase and set off on a business trip.
+By combining machine learning-driven personalisation with unrivalled choice and 24x7 365 global travel agents, TripActions empowers organisations to seize travel as a strategic lever for culture and growth — and gets business travellers where they need to go faster.